 Romania: 13th day of govt protests draw tens of thousands

-A masked protester holds a banner during a demonstration in Bucharest, Romania, Sunday, Feb.
+Romania has seen massive protests this month against a government decree that would have diluted the anti-corruption fight t... .
+People light the flashes of their mobile phones in the colors of Romania's flag during an anti-government protest in Bucharest, Romania, Sunday, Feb.
 12, 2017.
-Romania has seen massive protests this month against a government decree that would have diluted the anti-corruption fight that has targeted top officials.

 Comments